Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Introduction

 This situation is typical.
-Generally spaces we are interested in, say for representation theoretic reasons, will not be cluster varieties, or even log Calabi-Yau varieties.\cite[Definition~1.1]{GHK_birational} However, many representation theoretically interesting spaces {\it{are}} partial compactifications of cluster varieties or log Calabi-Yaus in a nice way.
-For log Calabi-Yaus, the ``nice'' type of partial compactification we're interested in is called a {\it{partial minimal model}}.
-Take $U$ to be a log Calabi-Yau with canonical volume form $\Omega$.
-Then an inclusion $U \subset Y$ as an open subset is a {\it{partial minimal model}} if $\Omega$ has a simple pole along every irreducible divisor of $Y\setminus U$.
-In the special case that $U$ is a cluster $\cA$-variety with frozen variables, there is a simple way these partial minimal models may arise-- by taking $Y$ to be the partial compactification given by allowing some frozen variables to vanish.\cite[Section~0.3]{GHKK} $\ctag$ and $\cta$ are related in precisely this way.
+Generally spaces we are interested in, say for representation theoretic reasons, will not be cluster varieties, or even log Calabi-Yau varieties.\footnote{ Cluster varieties, both $\cA$- and $\cX$-varieties, form a very special class of log Calabi-Yau varieties, which generalize Calabi-Yau varieties to the non-compact world.
+See \cite[Definition~1.1]{GHK_birational}.
+I frame this discussion in terms of log Calabi-Yau varieties rather than just cluster varieties in this introductory section simply because it is the log Calabi-Yau structure, not the cluster structure, that is essential to the narrative.
+The cluster structure will be very useful in many of the proofs later on, but this is a case where framing the narrative in a more general context clarifies the key arguments rather than obscuring them.} However, many representation theoretically interesting spaces {\it{are}} partial compactifications of cluster varieties or log Calabi-Yau varieties in a nice way.
+For log Calabi-Yau varieties, the ``nice'' type of partial compactification we're interested in is called a {\it{partial minimal model}}.
+Take $\cyU$ to be a log Calabi-Yau with canonical volume form $\Omega$.
+Then an inclusion $\cyU \subset Y$ as an open subset is a {\it{partial minimal model}} if $\Omega$ has a simple pole along every irreducible divisor of $Y\setminus \cyU$.
+In the special case that $\cyU$ is a cluster $\cA$-variety with frozen variables, there is a simple way these partial minimal models may arise-- by taking $Y$ to be the partial compactification given by allowing some frozen variables to vanish.\cite[Section~0.3]{GHKK} $\ctag$ and $\cta$ are related in precisely this way.